Well, it’s official. Those who are looking to ride the back of the ‘like’ to a life of wealth and fame are wasting their time. Sorry.

 When social sharing buttons and counters were introduced on popular social media platforms over a decade ago, it could be said that it changed the character of social media.
 It also changed the motives for engaging with it.

-Seeing numbers rise seems somewhat hardwired into us now, and provides incentive to contribute, and to contribute often, for the promise of this token digital reward.
+Seeing numbers rise seems somewhat hardwired into us now, and provides an incentive to contribute, and to contribute often, for the promise of this token digital reward.
 We spend long hours on these sites seeking to drive up numbers that are largely devoid of any context or direct transferable value.

 Somehow we feel we will be magically validated for posting more of the extraordinary (and mundane) moments of our lives.